-The often quoted wisdom from Shakespeare’s Macbeth goes, “Alcohol provokes the desire, but takes away the performance.”
+The often-quoted wisdom from Shakespeare’s Macbeth goes, “Alcohol provokes the desire, but takes away the performance.”
 The FDA says that drinking pretty much takes away the desire too and that spirits do not have aphrodisiac qualities.
-That’s why I’m focusing this menu on cooking with alcohol.
+That’s why I’m focusing this romantic dinner menu on cooking with alcohol.

 The romantic associations of alcohol

 Referred to as a social lubricant, liquor lowers inhibitions and makes conversations lively, but over-imbibing can result in crashing and burning instead of being a hunk of burning love.
 That being said, alcohol has long had romantic association, from its mystical distillation and fermentation process to its sexy packaging and mix-ability, to its role in the art of making whoopee.
 So how can you make liquor part of a libido-lifting meal without swinging the meter in the wrong direction?
 Some clever seductresses may hide the hooch in the sauce.